mcandre/lair/README.md

 ## Flexibility

 Extend your lairs to fit your project needs.
 Execute tasks in [parallel](https://docs.raku.org/language/concurrency).
+Design your tasks like make `.PHONY:` by default.
 The sky's the limit!

 🦋🦋🦋